 Use of metformin hydrochloride in pediatric patients 10 to 16 years old for the treatment of type 2 diabetes mellitus is supported by evidence from adequate and well-controlled studies of metformin hydrochloride in adults with additional data from a controlled clinical study in pediatric patients 10 to 16 years old with type 2 diabetes mellitus, which demonstrated a similar response in glycemic control to that seen in adults [see Clinical Studies (14.1)].
 In this study, adverse reactions were similar to those described in adults.
-A maximum daily dose of 2,000 mg of metformin hydrochloride is recommended.
+A maximum daily does of 2,000 mg of metformin hydrochloride is recommended.
 [See Dosage and Administration (2.2).]

-8.5 Geriatric Use numbers of elderly patients to determine whether they respond differently from younger patients.
+8.5 Geriatric Use

+Controlled clinical studies of metformin hydrochloride did not include sufficient numbers of elderly patients to determine whether they respond differently from younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy and the higher risk of lactic acidosis.
-Assess renal function more frequently in elderly patients [see Warnings and
+Assess renal function more frequently in elderly patients [see Warnings and Precautions (5.1)].

-Precautions (5.1)].
 8.6 Renal Impairment